nim-lang/Nim/doc/nimc.rst

 **Note:** At the moment hot code reloading is supported only in JavaScript projects.

-The `hotReloading` option enables special compilation mode where changes in the code can be applied automatically to a running program.
+The `hotCodeReloading`:idx: option enables special compilation mode where changes in the code can be applied automatically to a running program.
 The code reloading happens at the granularity of an individual module.
 When a module is reloaded, Nim will preserve the state of all global variables which are initialized with a standard variable declaration in the code.
 All other top level code will be executed repeatedly on each reload.
-If you want to prevent this behavior, you can guard a block of code with the `once` construct:
+If you want to prevent this behavior, you can guard a block of code with the ``once`` construct:

 .. code-block:: Nim
   var settings = initTable[string, string]()